 Instant Pot Chili Mac (with stove instructions)

-- 1 cup Cheddar Cheese *see recipe footnote
+- 4 ounces Cheddar Cheese, shredded (about 1 cup) *see recipe footnote

 Chili Mac Instant Pot Instructions